Board Members

 Teresa holds degrees in Early Childhood Development and Arts Administration, essentially a double major in Art/Management with music and marketing concentrations and a minor in Leadership.
 Teresa grew up playing soccer, classical double bass, and painting watercolors.
 She is a big fan of music, art, developmental math, and particularly loves finding ways to incorporate them into her daily life and that of her daughter.
 Teresa is passionate about the many subjects through which art can be a vehicle, whether is it science, technology, math, stories, anthropology...the list goes on!
 If there is a way to incorporate art into play and learning, she's all about it!

 Teresa first met Traci as a student in her ECE Curriculum class in 2011.
 Under Traci's strong tutelage, Teresa's interest and love in best practices for teaching children grew.
-Traci empowered Teresa with her infectious love of learning and Teresa looks forward to supporting Dream AcadeME's mission.
+Traci empowered Teresa with her infectious love of learning and Teresa loves supporting Dream AcadeME's mission.

 In 2022-2023, Teresa worked at an outdoor nature school in the Boston area with PreK students.
 She is enthusiastic about learning anything and everything related to the way children learn, think, and the impact of intentional teaching to spark creativity and out-of-the-box thinking.
 She believes truly that in order to be successful in a technologically driven world, it is important to be able to think and imagine beyond the current scope.
 Teresa is fascinated with how the brain works, how we learn, and how we can help shape the most meaningful experiences for children by meeting them where they are in their interests, experiences, and strengths.
 She loves that Dream AcadeME focuses on all of these things.
 Teresa maintains an openness to learning more, challenging any previously held beliefs, and building on her existing knowledge and skills.

 Teresa also works as a Realtor and lives in Newton, MA, with her detective husband and elementary aged daughter, who is constantly messy - her daughter, not her husband.
 She's still working on her husband's comfort level with mess-making ;-) If she's not busy showing houses, she is in the children's section of the library picking out way too many books, watching her daughter dig in the sandbox her husband built, or maybe even trying to read a book for herself!
 She can't help but plan ways to bring art and math into their family playroom and make learning fun!
 Every day her family spends time outside, and they always end the night with a story, or two, or three, or sometimes 15.
-She also has two step-daughters, aged eight and 13, who enjoy making slime.
+She also has two teenaged step-daughters who enjoy art and running.

-Teresa looks forward to the opportunity to join an amazing Board and Staff, and to help grow the presence of Dream AcadeME to the New England area.
+Teresa is proud to be a part of an amazing Board and to help grow the presence of Dream AcadeME In the New England area.

 Stephanie LaFlam